 As an example, within Heap, there are six analysis tools.
-Using a multi-event chart, we can compare how frequently each of these features is used, which helps our product team prioritize which features to work on.
+Using a multi-metric chart, we can compare how frequently each of these features is used, which helps our product team prioritize which features to work on.

-When we group this multi-event chart by job title, we are not only comparing which features are being used most frequently, but also comparing who is using them.
+When we group this multi-metric chart by job title, we are not only comparing which features are being used most frequently, but also comparing who is using them.
 A marketer needs a different feature set than someone in sales or design.

 This provides actionable insight into how we should prioritize our features and who we need to build features for.